 It seems like definitions for "healthy" and "unhealthy" foods is changing all the time.
 So when you're trying to be mindful of which items you should and shouldn't be stocking up on, it can make a trip to the grocery store a bit complicated.
 You want to make sure you're eating the healthiest foods you can, but there are just some foods out there that will even trick you into thinking they're great when nutritionally speaking, they're equivalent to a candy bar.
 Big yikes.

 So in order to help you avoid filling up your shopping cart with foods that will just wreck your weight-loss goals, we rounded up 15 of the biggest offenders, aka the foods you should never have in your kitchen that even experts would agree are a total no-go.

 The problem with flavored yogurts?
-They can have as much sugar as a can of soda, especially when it comes to the options that come with fruit at the bottom.
-(They're swimming in more sugar!)
-Not an ideal way to kickstart your morning, or indulge in for a midday snack.
+They can have as much sugar as a can of soda, especially when it comes to the options that come with fruit at the bottom…They're swimming in more sugar!
+This is not an ideal way to kickstart your morning or indulge in a midday snack.
 Instead, it's best to buy plain yogurt and just add fresh fruit and some nuts to it.
-Don't fall for it, or any of these 'healthy' foods that are terrible for you!

 Another seemingly healthy food you'll want to kick to the curb?
 Granola.
 Again, it all comes down to the sugar.

 "Certain granolas can actually contain more sugar and calories than processed cereals.
-Avoid granolas that contain more than 6 grams of sugar per serving and brands that use artificial flavors and sweeteners," Jillian Kubala, RD, said in a previous article.
+Avoid granolas that contain more than 6 grams of sugar per serving and brands that use artificial flavors and sweeteners," registered dietitian Jillian Kubala said in a previous article.